Air Pressure Alert System

 Team Level Air Reserve Management for Working Divers

 Air Pressure Alert System (APA) is an unobtrusive heads-up system specifically optimized to guard against low and out of air emergencies, a major cause of diving accidents.
 The APA device provides a major advance in team air management for professional divers and dive institutions.
 Unobtrusive and focused on the clear transmission of only the relevant information, APA is a hands-free, wireless design with multiple levels of redundancy.
 APA was developed and refined under the SBIR program.

 This very easy to use two-component wireless system provides divers with a clear awareness of both their own air status and that of other divers in the team.
-The tank mounted transmitter device uses ultrasonic telemetry to send air status to divers within tens of meters.
-The mask mounted receiver uses bright light and loud audible signals to raise diver awareness even under difficult circumstances.
-Within the context of proper training and use, APA can provide all team members with a continuous and near automatic awareness of the air status of the entire team, thereby promoting a rational and safe conclusion of any working dive.
+The tank-mounted transmitter device uses ultrasonic telemetry to send air status to divers within tens of meters.
+The mask mounted receiver uses a bright light and loud audible signals to raise diver awareness even under difficult circumstances.
+Within the context of proper training and use, APA can provide all team members with continuous and near-automatic awareness of the air status of the entire team, thereby promoting a rational and safe conclusion of any working dive.

-Helps overcome typical factors leading to air emergencies among working divers: Task loading, poor dive conditions, buddy communication failures, inattention due to strong work focus, desire to complete task or peer pressure leading to reduced air reserve margins
+Helps overcome typical factors leading to air emergencies among working divers: Task loading, poor dive conditions, buddy communication failures, inattention due to strong work focus, desire to complete a task or peer pressure leading to reduced air reserve margins

 Diver conditioning to continuous air reserve awareness through a periodic beep & blink while reserves are in OK region.
-Like a ticking clock on a wall, diver notices when signaling stops for any reason, prompting a gauge check
+Like a ticking clock on a wall, diver notices when signalling stops for any reason, prompting a gauge check

 Simple, high-intensity audible and visual alert signals indicating the diver’s CAUTION or LOW reserves, and any other team members LOW reserve

 Wireless operation with alert signal relay functions – effective range 10m-100m